 It may be tempting to include a slider image, but this can be distracting, especially if you’re a smaller business trying to quickly get your message across.

 Think about your UVP and how you can best represent it visually.
-A well-placed image will complement your brand and engage visitors immediately.
+A well-placed image will compliment your brand and engage visitors immediately.

 Related: Optimise images for SEO